cyclr/docs/_bin/v2/pages/05-application-connectors/information/chargebee-information.md

 4. The following needs to be specified:

-   - **Field Location** - These need to be named exactly the same as in ChargeBee, with the format "`API_Name`" e.g. "cf_plan_id".
+   - **Field Location** - These need to be named exactly the same as in ChargeBee, with the format "`API_Name`" e.g. “cf_plan_id”.

-   - **Display Name** - This is the "friendly" name as it will be shown in the user interface.
+   - **Display Name** - This is the “friendly” name as it will be shown in the user interface.

    - **Description** - You can optionally describe the field and provide documentation, for example how it is used.